nicolasaudibert/iScatter/README.md

 For instance, to set it to 30MB use the following: maxUploadSizeMB <- 30
+To discard the uploaded filesize limit, use the following: maxUploadSizeMB <- Inf

 ## Set language
 TL;DR: To use the English version of the app, you don't need to do anything.